KiBela, space for art

 KiBela hall is on the ground floor of Narodni dom and was rennovated in January 1999 with the purpose of installing visual and other forms of art.
 Otherwise the KiBela programme has been running since the year 1996 when Multimedia Center Kibla has been established.
 In the second half of the 90's plans for KiBela have begun to take form with the help of experience and common knowledge-in a time when emergence of new technologies and art approaches has already become self-evident and necessary when planning a contemporary gallery.

-Technical equipment can measure up to the national and global institutions for visual art and culture, often with technological artistic approaches, for it is appropriately equipted.- Computers with audio-video cards, acces to the internet with its own server, videoprojector Infocus 620 Z and two videoprojectors Epson EMP 8000, three video cameras, different kinds of screen, light bodies, unique steel tracks, panels and exhibition chamber.
+Technical equipment can measure up to the national and global institutions for visual art and culture, often with technological artistic approaches, for it is appropriately equipped.- Computers with audio-video cards, access to the internet with its own server, video projectors and video cameras, different kinds of screen, light bodies, unique steel tracks, panels and exhibition chamber.

 KiBela is also a multi-purpose entertainment space for organizing seminars, presentations, round tables, press conferences and rich cultural programs, including exhibitions, theatre performances, video projections, concerts, literary readings, debate clubs, etc.